 At the Eisemann Center:

-- Pegasus Theatre’s “The Color of Death!”
-Continues
+- Last Weekend for Pegasus Theatre’s “The Color

-8 p.m.
-Thursdays-Saturdays with 3 p.m. matinees Saturdays and Sundays, through Jan.
-19 in the Bank of America Theatre.
-Tickets are $19-$44, with First Week Rush discounts offered and special pricing for the second and third week for seniors, students, military, teachers and children.
+8 p.m. tonight and Saturday with a 3 p.m. matinee Jan.
+18-19 in the Bank of America Theatre.
+Tickets are $24-$44, with special pricing for seniors, students, military, teachers and children.

-Pegasus Theatre is back with a unique three-act Harry Hunsacker adventure, “The Color of Death!” featuring the group’s signature Living Black & White™ technique.
+Pegasus Theatre’s unique three-act Harry Hunsacker adventure, “The Color of Death!” features the group’s signature Living Black & White™ technique.

 Unless otherwise noted, tickets to Eisemann Center events are available at the Eisemann Center Ticket Office, 972-744-4650 and at www.eisemanncenter.com.